Dithn/docs/docs/connectors/netsuite/recipe-migration-guide.md

 You will need to do an initial remapping of custom fields **only if you still plan to change the NetSuite connection for this recipe.**

 ### Steps needed
-1. For a specific recipe, you will need to go to each action and performa remapping of datapills to custom fields.
+1. For a specific recipe, you will need to go to each action and perform remapping of datapills to custom fields.
 In the example below, i have an `Update Purchase order` action with a single custom field selected.

 ![NetSuite custom fields](~@img/connectors/netsuite/recipe-migr-1.png)
 *Update Purchase Order with 1 Custom field*